codatio/codat-docs/docs/accounting-api/guides/bill-pay/how-the-demo-app-works.md

 ### API call: Fetch Bills

-When launched, the demo app [retrives a list of all bills](/accounting-api#/operations/list-bills) from your sandbox QuickBooks Online company, in descending order of issue date.
+When launched, the demo app [retrieves a list of all bills](/accounting-api#/operations/list-bills) from your sandbox QuickBooks Online company, in descending order of issue date.

 Here is an example request: